 Looking for Summer activities for the kids?
-The kids LOVE water gun painting throughout the Summer.
+The kids LOVE water gun painting art project throughout the Summer.

 For those following along with us this Summer, we decided this was an electronic free Summer.
 Besides television at night we had to figure out how to occupy our time outside, with hands-on activities and crafts.
 While it was an adjustment at first, my kids haven’t even thought about asking for their tablets for months now.

 In any case, with the disconnect of the electronics, we have taken to trying all kinds of projects for the kids, summer art ideas, craft and boredom buster including trying out water gun painting.

 We had seen squirt gun painting maybe 5 years ago and had it on our Summer Bucket list for the last couple of years.
 When we past a three pack of water guns at the dollar store, my daughter asked if we could try it.